Sathyan08/gif_messenger/readme.md

 # Running the App

-Navigate to the app's directory and then run the following.
+Navigate to the app's directory.
+Create a `.env` file with valid values for the constants in the `.env.example` file.
+Then run:

 ```
 bundle install